 - 1. The Board may create committees by resolution and adopt terms of reference.
 The terms of reference will define membership, extent of public involvement and participation, mandate, scope of activities, and require the committee to make recommendations to the Board. - 2.
 Any Board member is eligible to attend a committee meeting. - 3.
 The Board may delegate tasks and projects to the committees, including preparing of policy alternatives and implications for Board deliberation. - 4.
 Board committees may not speak or act for the Board. - 5.
-Committee members shall deal directly with the Chiefs, or his/her designate(s), when services are required from a staff of the Department to assist the committee. - 6.
+Committee members shall deal directly with the Chair who will liaise with the Chiefs or his/her designate(s), when services are required from a staff member to assist the committee. - 6.
 This policy does not apply to committees formed under the authority of the Chiefs.